It has been 10 years since Weekdone started providing teams like yours with world leading team management software.

 Annual performance reviews will lose its importance

-Make continues feedback on the focus of your performance management efforts.
-Perhaps it's time to ditch annual performance reviews all altogether.
-According to Dori Meinert, 95% of employees are dissatisfied with their companies appraisal system.
-Yet it's often the only channel of feedback.
+Make continuous feedback the focus of your performance management efforts.
+Perhaps it’s time to ditch annual performance reviews all altogether.
+Do you know what your employees really think of your managerial style?
+Do you offer enough praise throughout the year, or do you just cram in all your efforts when your review is approaching?
+95% of employees are dissatisfied with their companies appraisal system.
+Yet it’s often the only channel of feedback.
 Nonetheless, 65% of employees state they need and want more feedback.
-Managers are self-critical about it themselves, openly admitting not providing enough of it.

 More emphasize on goal alignment